An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Proof of Main Result I

 As we will see later, the appropriately selected contraction sequence ensures that our KAM iteration is super-exponentially convergent.

-To obtain the desired frequency-preserving, symplectic and analytic transformations in the KAM iteration, we construct the following partial differential equations for $ x \in \mathbb{T}_{{\sigma _\nu }}^\infty $ in the $ \nu $th step, utilizing the generating function method utilized by Kolmogorov \cite{MR0068687} and Salamon \cite{MR2111297}:
+To obtain the desired frequency-preserving, symplectic and analytic transformations in the KAM iteration, we construct, for $x \in \mathbb{T}_{\sigma_\nu}^\infty$ in the $\nu$-th step, the following partial differential equations using the generating function method of Kolmogorov \cite{MR0068687} and Salamon \cite{MR2111297}:

 Here, $ a(x)=a_{\nu}(x) $ and $ b(x)=b_\nu (x) $ are 1-periodic in all variables, and $ \alpha =\alpha_\nu$ is an infinite-dimensional constant vector.
-To shorten notations, we omit the subscript $ \nu $.
+To shorten notation, we drop the subscript $ \nu $.
 It should be emphasized that, with the nondegeneracy condition in \eqref{FULLninininini}, the second equation \eqref{FULLgfe2} (and also the equivalent third one) plays an essential role in preserving the prescribed frequency of the unperturbed Hamiltonian system.
 Without this, the frequency may drift in each step of the KAM iteration.

-Let us define the error $ {\varepsilon _\nu } > 0 $ in the $ \nu $th step of the KAM iteration to be the smallest number such that
+Let us define the error $ {\varepsilon _\nu } > 0 $ in the $ \nu $-th step of the KAM iteration to be the smallest number such that

 and assume that

 for a universal constant $ M>0 $.
 It will be demonstrated that, by virtue of the smallness of the KAM error, the aforementioned reversibility can be preserved throughout the KAM process.